-We are involved in litigation and claims incidental to our current and prior businesses.
+We are involved in litigation and claims incidental to our current and prior businesses, including the legal proceedings related to a cybersecurity incident as described in Note 23 of the Financial Statements and Supplementary Data included in Item 8 herein.
 We provide accruals for such litigation and claims when payment is probable and reasonably estimable.
 The Company believes it has adequate accruals for continuing operations for all of its legal and environmental matters.
 We cannot estimate the aggregate possible range of loss due to most proceedings being in preliminary stages, with various motions either yet to be submitted or pending, discovery yet to occur and significant factual matters unresolved.
 In addition, most cases seek an indeterminate amount of damages and many involve multiple parties.
 Predicting the outcomes of settlement discussions or judicial or arbitral decisions is thus inherently difficult.
 Based on our currently available information, including legal defenses available to us, and given the aforementioned accruals and our insurance coverage, we do not believe that the outcome of these legal and environmental matters will have a material effect on our consolidated financial position or results of operations.